 In the Create Custom Live Broadcast dialog, enter as RTMP URL, an RTMP Input created in the Bambuser Content Manager

 The following example values from the Bambuser Dashboard:

 produces this value for the DJI GO app:

 The app counts down from 3 and the live stream starts.
 A live streaming indicator appears in the top left corner and allows you to start and stop live streaming independently of other Drone operations (such as the photo controls on the right hand side, which affects the recording to the onboard SD card).

-Your live stream now appears in your Bambuser Content Dashboard and can be incorporated in your real time video workflows just like other content you ingest to Bambuser.
+Your live stream now appears in your Bambuser Content Manager and can be incorporated in your real time video workflows just like other content you ingest to Bambuser.

 You can now ensure the RTH point has been set, take off and have your flight live streamed to the world.
 Once set up, the live streaming can be started and stopped while in the air, should you desire not to include the takeoff and landing in the broadcast.